Imperial Hotel (California)

 The Imperial Hotel & Restaurant is a bed and breakfast located in Amador City, California in the United States.

 History

 The Imperial Hotel was founded in 1879 by the Sanguinetti family.
 It was first a store, before B. Sanguinetti made it into a hotel.
-It was originally named the Italian Hotel.
-It was also called the Ben White Hotel.
-Its main clientele were people visiting as part of the California Gold Rush, specifically wealthy miners.
-A two floor hotel, the hotel was upstairs and the restaurant and bar were on the ground floor.
+It was originally named the Italian Hotel, and was later renamed to the Ben White Hotel.
+Its main clientele was people visiting as part of the California Gold Rush, specifically wealthy miners.
+The building had two stories, with the hotel upstairs and the restaurant and bar on the ground floor.
 Eventually, an extension was built for more hotel rooms in the back.
-The building went into disuse by 1927.
+The building fell into disuse by 1927.
 It was sold and renovated in 1968.

-The building was bought by Dale Martin and Bruce Sherrill in 1988.
-They made it into a bed and breakfast.
-In 2006, the Imperial was bought by the McCamant family.
-They own and operate the Imperial Hotel as a bed and breakfast today.
-Ghost hunters believe that the Imperial Hotel is haunted with ghosts.
-The ghosts that people claim to have seen and heard include a cowboy, a young woman (called the "White Lady") and the sound of footsteps.
+The building was bought by Dale Martin and Bruce Sherrill in 1988, who made it into a bed and breakfast.
+In 2006, the Imperial was bought by the McCamant family, who own and operate the Imperial Hotel as a bed and breakfast today.